 Although several high-quality brands provide well-balanced nutrition, some manufacturers include chemical preservatives and low-quality ingredients in their formulas.
 As long as you research your cat’s food carefully and select a high-quality formula, you’re unlikely to run into that problem.

 Unlike wet food, dry food contains little moisture, and most brands only include 13% to 15% at the most.
 Consuming a 100% dry food diet can disrupt your cat’s hydration if it’s not drinking enough water.
-Also, kibble is denser and packed with more calories than wet food, so it’s easier to overfeed your cat.
+Also, kibble may be denser and packed with more calories than wet food (depending on its ingredients), so it’s easier to overfeed your cat.

 However, you can ask your vet about your pet’s ideal portion size according to its weight and age.
 Then, you can use a measuring cup to portion the perfect amount for each meal.